romanpauk/dingo/docs/architecture/registration-and-resolution.md

 Recursive registration and resolution share the enclosing transaction.
 A nested operation may finish successfully, but its changes remain provisional until the outermost operation commits.
 Consequently, a later failure in the same operation also rolls back those nested changes.
-Operations on separate containers use separate transactions.
+The registration-created child containers used for constructor injection share their root container's runtime domain and transaction.
+Independently constructed public containers, including explicit parent/child container objects, keep separate runtime domains and transactions.

 The atomicity boundary covers container-managed state only.
 Side effects that user constructors, factories, callbacks, or destructors make outside the